-- IDP identified the need for a regional airport and the development of the N3 corridor; - The KZN Provincial Spatial Economic Development Strategy (PSEDS) identifies Okhahlamba as one region with massive potential for growth in agriculture and agroprocessing; - Integration of social, economic and environmental factors into planning, implementation and decision making this leads to sustainable development; - Sustainable Tourism, Revenue generation, Economic growth through sustainable development, Environmental awareness in the area; - Creation of green job opportunities through conservation of environment; this contributes to green economy; - Local Government support from COGTA; - Signed MOU with EThekwini emphasising support initiatives. - Availability of Grants funding to financially support delivery of infrastructure; - Technical support offered by provincial treasury (Creak Team) and COGTA (MISA); - Public private partnerships; - Existence of Intergovernmental relation - Newly updated LED and Tourism Strategy; - Funding to enhance the SDF in progress; - Working relationship established with LMs; - LED Forum has to be enhanced - Anchor project in the form of the Cable Car projects; - World Heritage Site uKhahlamba Drakensberg Park World Heritage Site; - In order to achieve a clean audit the audit unit should be expanded and be more proactive in their approach and to perform the same function as the AG;
+- IDP identified the need for a District airport and the development of the N3 corridor; - The KZN Provincial Spatial Economic Development Strategy (PSEDS) identifies Okhahlamba as one region with massive potential for growth in agriculture and agro processing; - Integration of social, economic and environmental factors into planning, implementation and decision making that leads to sustainable development; - Sustainable Tourism, Revenue generation, Economic growth through sustainable development, Environmental awareness in the area; - Creation of green job opportunities through conservation of environment; this contributes to green economy; - Signed MOU with EThekwini emphasising support initiatives. - Signed MOU with Umgeni Water - Technical support offered by COGTA (MISA); - Public private partnerships and public partnership - Existence of Intergovernmental relations - Working relationship established with LMs; - Support from the community (Through their participation on municipal meetings) - Cooperation of traditional leadership to municipal functions. - Revenue generation / alternative sources of funds - Continuous update of process to strive for Clean Audit - Ability to fully leverage location factors transport, warehousing & logistics - Commitment to cost containment measures - Commitment to reducing irregular, unauthorised, fruitless and wasteful expenditure. - Improve debt collection